Telematics, or pay as you go insurance, is on the rise – we take a look at how it works and the pros and cons to such policies

 For drivers only using their cars once in a while, the high cost of car insurance can be pretty hard to stomach.
 What’s more, drivers belonging to so-called high-risk groups, such as young and elderly drivers, are often hit with hefty premiums, despite only using their cars infrequently.

-A solution could come in the form of telematics insurance, which counts your miles as you drive – essentially, pay as you go insurance, or pay as you drive insurance.
+A solution could come in the form of telematics insurance, which counts your miles as you drive, among other things – essentially, pay as you go insurance, or pay as you drive insurance.

 Pay As You Go car insurance?